pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

 Or... could do thus. repo + cache as a layer, wrapped with a 'regen' layer that handles cache regeneration as required.
-Via that, would give the repositoryset a way to override and use it's own specialized class that ensures each repo gets what's proper for it's layer.
+Via that, would give the repositoryset a way to override and use its own specialized class that ensures each repo gets what's proper for its layer.
 Think raw_repo type trick.

 continuing on...